 Sisters Jess and Stef Dadon are doing if for themselves.
-Now in its second series, the glamorous pair are answering the big questions of life in their podcast, How Two Live.
+Now the glamorous pair are answering the big questions of life in their podcast, How Two Live.
 As well as sharing their own secrets to success, the Dadon’s have spoken to the likes of activist, Erin Brockovich, Meg Ryan and our very own Layne Beachley.
 Here, they talk to Women Love Tech about how it all unfolded.

 Tell us about your Podcast and how it came about?

 We launched How Two Live: The Podcast on Acast a year ago now, with a goal to empower and inspire our listeners through meaningful and fun conversations, and above all we keep it seriously real.
 Running a business is tough, and so is just being human, so we cover all kinds of topics from how to save up money, to why social media is giving us huge anxiety, to how to manage a team and hustle for your goals.
 We’ve learned a lot over the past 8 years running our own business, and we wanted to be able to pass on our learnings; what has worked for us, what hasn’t, and also to be totally transparent about our failures and that things aren’t always just sunshine and rainbows on the inside.
 We bring on incredible guests who have been successful in their own fields, and they teach us about their learnings but also about the things that they’ve found matter most in life, what’s really fulfilled them, and how they’ve brought their values into what they do.

 What are the highlights so far on the How Two live podcast?